chairithinug/friendly-octo-dollop/proposal.md

 Name each interface or class and briefly describe its function or purpose.
+1. Event Class // a Event object containing the detail about the event.
+2. Person Class // a person class containing some characteristics and relevent information.
+3. Schedule Class // a schedule generated for users

 ## Edit and Submit this file and any figures referenced by this document.